TimboKZ/caltech_samaritan/README.md

 # Caltech Samaritan

-Drone SLAM project for Caltech's *ME 134 Autonomy* class.
+Autonomous SLAM & exploration using drones, a project for Caltech's *ME 134 Autonomy* class.
 This repository can be cloned as a ROS package.

 # Demo